 Efficiency, as well as economy, makes it necessary to limit the number of experts participating in discussions on any given subject; on the other hand, it is difficult, in a small group of experts, to obtain adequate representation of the various branches of knowledge which bear upon its subject, and of the diversified forms of local experience and trends of thought prevailing in the various parts of the world.

 These apparently conflicting requirements may be reconciled by giving expert committees, whenever desirable, flexible membership.
 This may be done by setting up advisory panels of experts conversant with all the required branches of knowledge and forms of experience needed to cover adequately a particular subject and providing adequate geographical representation.
 From these panels will be drawn the members of the expert committees, selection being made according to the agenda of each meeting.

-Membership of the 47 expert advisory panels totalled 653 in December 2014, compared with 720 in December 2013.
-In terms of regional distribution, 13% come from the African Region, 24% from the Region of the Americas, 10% from South-East Asia Region, 29% from the European Region, 9% from the Eastern Mediterranean Region and 15% from the Western Pacific Region.
-Of the total number of all members of all panels, 31% are women.
+Membership of the 44 expert advisory panels totaled 568 in December 2016, compared with 602 in December 2015.
+In terms of regional distribution, 12% come from the African Region, 24% from the Region of the Americas, 11% from South-East Asia Region, 29% from the European Region, 9% from the Eastern Mediterranean Region and 15% from the Western Pacific Region.
+Of the total of all members of all panels, 32% are women.

 ePanel is an electronic system to process nominations, extensions and terminations of membership of experts to the WHO expert advisory panels.
 Proposed or existing experts can access the system using a unique ulr and username and password provided by email.